ZiZIGY/vue-dnd-kit/docs/guide/core/use-draggable.md

 ## Important Notes

 1. The `elementRef` must be bound to your draggable element in the template.
-2. All event handlers receive the complete drag and drop store as a parameter.
+2. All event handlers receive the complete drag and drop store and a payload object as parameters.
 3. For more precise control over drag triggers, use Vue's event modifiers (`.self`, `.stop`, etc.).
 4. Always add `tabindex="0"` to draggable elements when implementing keyboard support.
 5. Use the `isDragging` computed value to apply visual feedback during drag operations.